 Many think that the more high tech something is, the more impersonal.
 Sweetgreen has bucked this philosophy, finding a way to use technology to enhance the customer experience, not replace it.
 They’re building intimacy into the process as they scale their technology, establishing themselves not just as a chain restaurant, but as a brand with a mission.
 Even as they have grown wildly successful, they have not lost their personal touch with customers.
 They are committed to consistently innovating the brand while maintaining its foundation and personal experience its customers have come to expect.

 Sweetgreen is on a mission to leave communities better than they found them.
 As the company has grown, they have also invested in “impact projects” around the country that provide food access and education to underserved communities.
 From education about healthy eating in schools to mobile farmers markets and continuing education for its employees, Sweetgreen walks the talk.

 It’s rare that 3 founders of a company are still together and sit in the same office 10 years later.
 Jonathan, Nicolas and Nathaniel met in college and have grown their business around the fundamental principles of team work, humility and shared values - the same principles of how their own relationship works.
 Theirs is a perfect example of how these things translate into successful business as well.

-Born and raised in Los Angeles, CA, Nathaniel graduated from Georgetown University, where he met fellow sweetgreen co-founders, Nicolas Jammet and Jonathan Neman.
+Born and raised in Los Angeles, CA, Jonathan graduated from Georgetown University’s McDonough School of Business, where he met Nathaniel and Nicolas.